 - Submit official transcripts from each educational institution you have attended so your EMU admission application can be processed.

-- Select the program code: NUR/MSN-HH for the M.S.N. program on your application.
+- Select the program code on your application.

 - NURS 500 - Advanced Pathophysiology 3 hrs

 - NURS 502 - Advanced Health Assessment 3 hrs (includes 20 hours of precepted clinical practice)